djradon/public-notes/soln.athens.md

 ---
 id: gNpqKv8qksZLNQcYnGqCQ
 title: Athens Research
+desc: >-
-desc: 'a open-source, private and extensible knowledge graph for research and notetaking'
+  a open-source, private and extensible knowledge graph for research and notetaking
 updated: 1636341758808
 created: 1636339496444
 ---